Paul Grüninger

 Paul Grüninger ([paʊ̯l ˈɡʁyːnɪŋɐ]; 27 October 1891 – 22 February 1972) was a Swiss police commander in St. Gallen.
 He was recognized as one of the Righteous Among the Nations by the Yad Vashem Holocaust memorial foundation in 1971.
 Following the Austrian Anschluss, Grüninger saved about 3,600 Jewish refugees by backdating their visas and falsifying other documents to indicate that they had entered Switzerland at a time when legal entry of refugees was still possible.
 He was dismissed from the police force, convicted of official misconduct, and fined 300 Swiss francs.
 He received no pension and died in poverty in 1972.

-Biography

 Early life

 Grüninger attended a teacher preparatory school from 1907 to 1911.
 He also played football semi-professionally.
 In 1913 he joined SC Brühl and was part of the squad that won the 1915 Swiss first division title.
 Following completion of the military service, in 1919 he joined the police corps of the canton of St. Gallen.